reactioncommerce/docs/how-tos/create-a-tax-plugin.md

   tax: 1, // Total amount due for this type of tax only, in `order.currencyCode`
   taxableAmount: 1, // Total deemed taxable for this type of tax only, in `order.currencyCode`
   taxName: "CA Sales Tax", // A human-readable string for showing to operators and customers in the UI
-  taxRate: 3.5, // The tax rate for this type of tax, used for this calculation
+  taxRate: 3.5, // The tax rate for this type of tax, used for this calculation expressed as a percentage
   customFields: {} // Optionally, anything else you need to store per tax line item }
 ```